scarletti-ben/firebase-wrapper/README.md

 There will also be a `GitHub Pages` static site within this repository for testing the wrapper, you can access the site [here](https://scarletti-ben.github.io/firebase-wrapper/)

-The plan is to also add a `psuedo-api` at https://scarletti-ben.github.io/firebase-wrapper/api, which sites can use via an `iframe`, and is essentially publically exposed part of the `Firstore` database of `mainframe-storage` that allows limited `write` access
+The plan is to also add a `psuedo-api` at https://scarletti-ben.github.io/firebase-wrapper/api, which sites can use via an `iframe`, and is essentially publically exposed part of the `Firestore` database of `mainframe-storage` that allows limited `write` access

+> [!NOTE]
+> This project exposes a public api key for `Firebase`, which is used for identifying the `Firebase` you are connecting to, all security and authentication is handled via `Firestore` rules and `Google` authentication

+> [!IMPORTANT]
+> In production it is still best to avoid exposing this key to the client.
+Whilst data should be safe behind server-side authentication checks, and user defined rules such as `Firestore` rules, it could still be used to make excess requests to your `Firebase` components, which could come at a cost.

 # Aims
 The aims for the project are as follows